kevinlawler/kerf1/README.md

 If you capture the return value from `build_table_from_csv` you can write to it and insert into it as you would with any table created using `open_table(filepath)`.

 The `build_table_from_csv` method is similar to `read_table_from_csv`.
-The difference is that `build_table_from_csv` accepts a table filename, does not need to keep the entire table in memory, and writes the table to disk.
-The contents of this table are the same as if you saved an in-memory table created with `read_table_from_csv` using the following code
+The difference is that `build_table_from_csv` accepts a table filename and writes the table to disk.
+In the process, `build_table_from_csv` can avoid storing the entire table in memory, which is convenient if the file you are parsing is several terabytes but your system memory is smaller.

+The contents of the built table are the same as if you saved an in-memory table created with `read_table_from_csv` using the following code

      t: read_table_from_csv('my_logs01.csv', 'SFI', 1)
      write_to_path('karts.table', t);